apache/samza-beam-examples/README.md

 ### Standalone Cluster with Zookeeper
 You can use the `run-beam-standalone.sh` script included in this repo to run an example in standalone mode.
 The config file is provided as `config/standalone.properties`.
-Note by default we create one single input partition for the whole input.
+Note that by default we create a single input partition for the whole input.
 To set the number of partitions, you can add "--maxSourceParallelism=" argument.
 For example, "--maxSourceParallelism=2" will create two partitions of the input file, based on size.

 ```
 $ deploy/examples/bin/run-beam-standalone.sh org.apache.beam.examples.WordCount \
     --configFilePath=$PWD/deploy/examples/config/standalone.properties \
-    --inputFile=/Users/xiliu/opensource/samza-beam-examples/pom.xml --output=word-counts.txt \
+    --inputFile=$PWD/pom.xml --output=word-counts.txt \
     --maxSourceParallelism=2
 ```